-In the modelling studies that underpin projections of future climate change, it is common to partition uncertainty into four main categories: scenario uncertainty, due to uncertainty of future emissions of GHGs and other forcing agents; 'model uncertainty' associated with climate models; internal variability and initial condition uncertainty; and forcing and boundary condition uncertainty for the assessment of historical and paleoclimate simulations (e.g., Collins and Allen, 2002; Yip et al., 2011).
+In the modelling studies that underpin projections of future climate change, it is common to partition uncertainty into four main categories: scenario uncertainty, due to uncertainty of future emissions of greenhouse gases and other forcing agents; "model uncertainty" associated with climate models; internal variability and initial condition uncertainty; and forcing and boundary condition uncertainty for the assessment of historical and paleoclimate simulations (e.g., Collins and Allen, 2002; Yip et al., 2011).

 Model uncertainty is an important contributor to uncertainty in climate predictions and projections.
 It includes, but is not restricted to, the uncertainties introduced by errors in the model's representation of dynamical and physical and bio-geochemical aspects of the climate system as well as in the model's response to external forcing.
-The phrase 'model uncertainty' is a common term in the climate change literature, but different studies use the phrase in different senses: some use it to represent the range of behaviours observed in ensembles of climate model (model spread), while others use it in more comprehensive senses (see Sections 9.2, 11.2 and 12.2).
+The phrase "model uncertainty" is a common term in the climate change literature, but different studies use the phrase in different senses: some studies use the phrase to represent the range of behaviour observed in ensembles of climate model (model spread), while other studies use it in more comprehensive senses (see Sections 9.2, 11.2 and 12.2).
 Model spread is often used as a measure of climate response uncertainty, but such a measure is crude as it takes no account of factors such as model quality (Chapter 9) or model independence (e.g., Masson and Knutti, 2011; Pennell and Reichler, 2011), and not all variables of interest are adequately simulated by global climate models.

-To maintain a degree of terminological clarity this report distinguishes between 'model spread' for this narrower representation of climate model responses and 'model uncertainty' which describes uncertainty about the extent to which any particular climate model provides an accurate representation of the real climate system.
+To maintain a degree of terminological clarity this report distinguishes between "model spread" for this narrower representation of climate model responses and "model uncertainty" which describes uncertainty about the extent to which any particular climate model provides an accurate representation of the real climate system.
 This uncertainty arises from approximations required in the development of models.
 Such approximations affect the representation of all aspects of the climate including the response to external forcings.